frankcohen/ReflectionsOS/Devices/ThingTwo/ThingTwo_project_notes.md

 ThingTwo board changes:

-- Pickup Hoober rework changes, details in https://bit.ly/3PmWc9c
++ Pickup Hoober rework changes, details in https://bit.ly/3PmWc9c

-- Remove power-on/off circuit and power button.
++ Remove power-on/off circuit and power button.

-- Replace GPS circuit with ATGM336H module.
++ Replace GPS circuit with ATGM336H module.
+Power on/off control using a GPIO.

-- Add power-on LED.

-- Display connector pads have corrected pitch.
++ Display connector pads have corrected pitch.

-- Remove traces and vias around ESP32 antenna, https://bit.ly/3Od68kH
++ Remove traces and vias around ESP32 antenna, https://bit.ly/3Od68kH

-- Add more room around the daughter board cable pads for easier soldering.
++ Add more room around the daughter board cable pads for easier soldering.

++ Label ESP32-S3-Mini-1-CUSTOM since we fixed some issues the Hoober footprint had with the Thermal Pads causing false flag DRC errors.
+It is the same as the previous footprints.

++ Put ESP32-S3 into JTAG USB mode on boot (GPIO3 is high on reset) AND make it possible to desolder a resistor (R19) to change GPIO3 to be low on reset for GPIO39-42 JTAG interface.

 NOTES
 -----